The CW: Sports programming

 The CW and Range Sports announced an agreement in January 2024 under which Range Sports would develop content in conjunction with Nexstar and CW Sports, in addition to assisting the CW with talent representation, brand consulting, data and analytics and provide production capabilities for scripted and unscripted programs by using the resources of its parent company Range Media Partners.

 The CW in May 2024 gained rights for broadcasting eleven Pac-12 football games featuring Oregon State University and Washington State University football teams for the 2024 season.
 In April 2025, it gained the rights for broadcasting nine Pac-12 games in the 2025 season.
 Pac-12 and the CW extended their partnership in August 2025 to 2030-31, with The CW gaining rights to air 13 regular season football games, 35 men's basketball games and 15 women's basketball games annually, beginning in 2026.

 In August 2024, the CW acquired rights to air the 2024 Chicago Open Men's and Women's finals from the Association of Volleyball Professionals (AVP).
-In March 2025, the AVP renewed its agreement with the CW for multi-year rights to broadcast its volleyball matches from across the United States on Saturday nights, from Memorial Day till Labor Day.
+In March 2025, the AVP renewed its agreement with the CW for multi-year rights to broadcast its volleyball matches from across the U.S. on Saturday nights, from Memorial Day till Labor Day.

 In March 2025, the CW gained rights to broadcast the 4th Annual Men's HBCU All-Star Basketball Game.
 In April 2025, the CW and the Professional Bowlers Association (PBA) reached a two-year media rights agreement, which was negotiated in cooperation with the IMG, to broadcast ten PBA events.
 In July 2025, The CW and Professional Bull Riders reached a multi-year agreement for broadcasting PBR Camping World Team Series events on Saturday and Sunday.

+In February 2026, The CW and Mountain West Conference reached an agreement for rights to broadcasting 13 regular-season football games, 20 regular-season men's basketball games, and 15 regular-season women's basketball games for six years.

 Outside of network programming, several CW affiliates have carried telecasts of basketball, football and in some cases, other collegiate sporting events (such as baseball or hockey) that are produced by syndicators, while a few carry games from local teams of major professional sports leagues such as Major League Baseball (the New York Mets on WPIX) and the NBA (the Los Angeles Clippers on KTLA).